The Innovation Gap

 EyeForPharma, Philadelphia – Paul Simms, Chairman of eyeforpharma kicked off his annual conference with a call to arms: We have an innovation gap.
 We invest in R&D at twice the rate of competing industries.
 But we haven’t made the progress we want to.

 No single innovator is going to create that change.
-We need alignment on a mass scale and do more than we’ve done before.
+We need alignment on a mass scale and to do more than we’ve done before.

 Simms challenged the attendees to listen over the next two days for opportunities to deliver on the conference theme of: being trusted partners.